sharmasha2nk/Developer-Uncle/userdenied.md

 #Developer-Uncle

-Why you do that! :(
+Why did you do that! :(

 ![](http://i.giphy.com/H9nnXKNfa5wf6.gif)